Jeff Marshall is a board certified specialist in Family Law

 Why Do I Need a Lawyer?

 It is complicated and emotionally taxing to be in a family dispute.
-Express your needs and desires can be difficult because divorce is so stressful.
+Expressing your needs and desires can be difficult because divorce is so stressful.
 Emotions may cloud your thoughts and cause irrational reactions that negatively impact your case.

 In addition to the emotional burden of going through a divorce, a contested divorce requires both parties to either come to an eventual agreement or dispute the terms of the divorce in court.
 If you do not have an attorney, disputing various factors like child custody, asset division, and spousal support with a clear head can quickly become overwhelming.